chef/automate/components/automate-chef-io/content/docs/datafeed.md

 - If there are no destinations, aggregation will not occur.
 - The data is aggregated and sent in batches of 50 nodes at a time (also configurable)

 By default only Admins of Chef Automate may create and manage Data Feeds.

 ### Adding a Data Feed Endpoint

+A single instance of a Data Feed connects to one endpoint.

-To add an endpoint for a Data Feed in Chef Automate:
+To setup an individual endpoint for Data Feed in Chef Automate (currently feature flagged):

 ![Setup Data Feed Page](/images/docs/filled_form_create_data_feed.png)